derektypist/project-euler-034/README.md

 As a user, I expect the function `digitFactorial()` to return `{sum: 40730, numbers: [145,40585]}`

+As a user, I expect the sum to be 40730 and the numbers to be 145, 40585.

 **Information Architecture**

 The function `digitFactorial()` returns an object, whose structure is: